aidotse/fedbird/README.md

 > Use the .xavier files if you want to test it out on the xaviers in a distributed mode.

 > Use build_on_xavier to build the client docker images on the xavier.
 For the roaster3 client, Open the build_on_xavier in a text editor and edit the extra-hosts-farallon3.yaml file to extra-hosts-roaster3.yaml , farallon3.yaml to roaster3.yaml.

+> Change the docker image name to 'fedn-roaster3-clent' in run_on_xavie.sh file while running on the roaster3 client.